fortuno-repos/fortuno/README.rst

 Quickstart
 ==========

+The following instructions demonstrate how to add unit testing via Fortuno to an existing project, which uses fpm, CMake or Meson as build system.
+If you are not familiar with any of these build systems, visit the `Fortuno documentation
+<https://fortuno.readthedocs.io>`_ for a step-by-step guide starting from
+scratch.

+In the examples below, we will assume that your library has a module ``mylib``, which provides a function ``factorial()`` for calculating the factorial of integers.
+Adapt those names to your actual library and routine names.

 Obtaining Fortuno
 -----------------

-The easiest way to obtain Fortuno is to download and to build it as part of your project's build process.
-The actual steps depend on your build system.
+The easiest way to obtain Fortuno is to download and build it as part of your project's build process.
+The actual steps depend on your build system:

 * **fpm:** Register Fortuno as a development dependency by adding the following lines to your ``fpm.toml`` file::